Steven Raga

-Steven Raga is an American politician and academic serving as a member of the New York State Assembly for the 30th district.
-Raga is the first Filipino American elected to office in the state of New York.
-Elected in November 2022, he assumed office on January 1, 2023.
+Steven Raga is an American politician serving as a member of the New York State Assembly for the 30th district.
+A Democrat, Raga was first elected to the Assembly in November 2022.
+Assembly District 30 encompasses parts of Woodside, Jackson Heights, Elmhurst and Maspeth in the New York City borough of Queens.
+Raga is the first Filipino American to be elected to the New York State Legislature.

 Early life and education

-Raga was born and raised in the borough of Queens in New York City.
-He grew up in Woodside and was raised by a single immigrant mother who was evicted multiple times.
+Raga was born and in the borough of Queens in New York City, and raised there and in Laguna province, south of Manila.
+He grew up in Woodside and was raised by a single immigrant mother, who was evicted multiple times, after his father died of an illness the family could not afford to treat.
 He earned a Bachelor of Arts in political science and Master of Public Policy from Stony Brook University, a Master of Business Administration from the Samuel Curtis Johnson Graduate School of Management at Cornell University, a Master of Science in healthcare management from the Weill Cornell Graduate School of Medical Sciences, and a Master of Public Administration from Baruch College.